vhub-team/native-db/functions/0x3288D8ACAECD2AB2.md

 # OBJECT::REMOVE_PICKUP

 ## Summary
-Removes a pickup from the map.
+Removes a pickup from the map

 ## Parameters
 * **PICKUP_INDEX** pickupID